-Five Tips to Help Fight Those Pesky Holiday Pounds
+5 Tips to Help Fight Those Pesky Holiday Pounds [SPONSORED]

 It's the most wonderful time of the year!
 For everything except our waistline, that is...

-Halloween is over which means were now free to daydream about the fuzzy feelings that accompany the time leading up to Thanksgiving and Christmas.
+Thanksgiving is over which means we're now free to daydream about the fuzzy feelings that accompany the time leading up to the December holidays.
 It's a time of giving, shopping, and, most unfortunately, cooking and eating.